 - 1,000 people are admitted to the hospital due to asthma.

 - 11 people die from asthma.

-ALLERGY is characterized by an overreaction of the human immune system to a foreign protein substance ("allergen") that is eaten, breathed into the lungs, injected or touched.
-This immune overreaction can results in symptoms such as coughing, sneezing, itchy eyes, runny nose and scratchy throat.
-In severe cases it can also result in rashes, hives, lower blood pressure, difficulty breathing, asthma attacks, and even death.
+Allergies are characterized by an overreaction of the human immune system to a foreign protein—more commonly known as an allergen—that you eat, breathe, inject, or touch.
+This immune overreaction can result in symptoms such as coughing, sneezing, itchy eyes, runny nose, and scratchy throat.
+In severe cases, it can also result in rashes, hives, lower blood pressure, difficulty breathing, asthma attacks, and even death.

-- There are no cures for allergies.
+- There is no cure for any allergy.
 Allergies can be managed with proper prevention and treatment.

 - Allergies have a genetic component.
 If only one parent has allergies of any type, chances are 1 in 3 that each child will have an allergy.
 If both parents have allergies, it is much more likely (7 in 10) that their children will have allergies.

 - More Americans than ever before say they are suffering from allergies.
 It is among the country's most common, yet often overlooked, diseases.